 I have played drums for over 50 years and was on the road for over 10 years.
 I have played with all style and size bands from duos to big bands to show bands to symphonic bands.
 I play and teach all styles of music including Jazz, Rock, Country, dance, orchestra, and ethnic rhythms.

-I am currently playing 5 bands, the Golden Eagle Concert Band, a 60 piece concert band, The Over The Hill Band, a 30 piece concert band, conducted by Joe Brice, the El Jebel Family Band, a 30 piece concert band, conducted by Ten Worth, and the 1st Colorado Regiment Civil War Band, a 15 piece band which plays Civil War period music, conducted by Marv Feldman, a combo conducted by Marv Feldman and festival bands and combos provided by the Littleton Community Music Association.
+I am currently playing 6 bands, the Highlands Ranch Concert Band 60 piece concert band, Highlands Ranch Swing Shift, a 16 piece big swing band, the Over The Hill Band, a 30 piece concert band, conducted by Joe Brice, the El Jebel Family Band, a 30 piece concert band, conducted by Ten Worth, and the 1st Colorado Regiment Civil War Band, a 15 piece band which plays Civil War period music, conducted by Marv Feldman, a combo conducted by Marv Feldman and festival bands and combos provided by the Littleton Community Music Association.

 I hold a Bachelor of Fine Arts Degree and Master’s Degrees.

 Drum Lesson Technique

 A drum music lesson consists of two parts.
 You learn to read music and learn to play a drum set. snare drum and percussion instruments for concert band work.
 You do not need a drum set or snare drum to start lessons.
 I recommend the largest drum pad you can find (10 inches or larger) and a pair of heavy sticks (marching or metal practice sticks, which I can supply).
 This builds finger and wrist muscles.